-The British Homeopathic Association (BHA) has always taken very seriously its duty to protect the personal data it holds.
+The Homeopathy UK (H-UK) has always taken very seriously its duty to protect the personal data it holds.
 We have never passed on personal data to third parties without permission and we have never sold information to a commercial organisation.

 This privacy notice explains how we collect and use data about you, whether your data will be shared with anyone else and the ways you can control how data will be used in the future.